Formula One drivers from the United States: General statistics

 Including Indianapolis-only drivers, 233 American drivers have started a World Championship race; 15 drivers have won at least one race; 5 drivers have won multiple races (Andretti, Gurney, Hill, Revson, and Vukovich); and 20 drivers have started 10 or more races.
 However, of the 20 Americans to start 10 or more races, three competed in only U.S.-based races, and another three competed in just one season.

 Excluding Indianapolis-only drivers, 58 American drivers have started a Formula One race, most recently Williams Racing's Logan Sargeant (2023–24).
 Americans have won 22 races (12 by Mario Andretti).
-Five Americans (Cheever, Andretti, Gurney, Schell, and Ward) have competed in 10 or more World Championship seasons, although Ward never competed outside the United States.
+Five Americans (Cheever, Andretti, Gurney, Schell, and Ward) have competed in 10 or more World Championship seasons, although Ward never competed outside the United States and just three of his 12 starts were non-Indianapolis 500.

 From 1993 to 2023, only four Americans competed in a Formula One race (Michael Andretti, Scott Speed, Alexander Rossi, and Sargeant), and only Andretti and Sargeant scored points.
 America's relative lack of participation has been attributed to the fact that Formula One's FIA Super License system generally requires aspiring drivers to enter the European-centered junior racing pyramid as teenagers.
 The high cost of racing in the European junior pyramid has also been cited as a factor.
 Scott Speed noted that America has other motorsport competitions with cheaper junior pyramids, like NASCAR, although "if you really wanted to make it to Formula 1, you're going to find a way".